Diversify your bond holdings

 At Stash, we believe diversification is a critical part of a good investing strategy.

-Diversification is also one of the pillars of the Stash Way, our investing philosophy that includes investing for the long haul, and investing regularly.
+Diversification is also one of the pillars of the Stash Way, our guide to helping you achieve financial wellness, that includes a long-term, regular investment strategy.

 When you diversify your portfolio, you’re buying a broad selection of securities, including both stocks and bonds.

 When you diversify your stock holdings, you’re making sure you’re not over-investing in one industry or one sector.
 And to fully diversify, you could consider investing not just in the U.S., but globally, in both developed and emerging markets.

 And just as you can diversify your investments in stocks, you can also create a diverse portfolio of bonds.

 Stash’s Portfolio Builder tool can help you create a portfolio with a mix of investments according to your risk preferences.

 Special note: Whenever you put money in the stock market, your investments can lose money, and diversification is not a guarantee against market volatility.
 It’s possible that during a serious market correction, diversification may not protect you.
 Further, it’s also possible to over-diversify or purchase too many investments, which could wind up costing you extra fees, or leave you with overlapping investments.